 The maximum AMT rate is 28%, versus the 37% maximum regular tax rate.
-For the 2020 tax year, the maximum 28% AMT rate kicks in when AMT income exceeds $98,950 for individuals and $197,900 for married joint-filing couples (for 2019 these figures were $97,400 and $194,800 respectively).
+For the 2021 tax year, the maximum 28% AMT rate kicks in when AMT income exceeds $99,950 for married individuals filing separate returns and $199,900 for married joint-filing couples (in 2020, $98,950 and 197.900 respectively).
 If your AMT bill for the year exceeds your regular tax bill, you'll owe the higher AMT amount.

 Your exemption is reduced by 25% of the excess of AMT income over the applicable phase-out threshold.
 But thanks to the TCJA's much-higher thresholds through 2025, only those with very high incomes will be affected by the phase-out rule.
 Middle-income taxpayers will benefit from full exemptions.